SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 - maintain state
 - learn from history

-If it “understands,” it is illegal.
+If it understands, it is illegal.

 ---